apache/incubator-streampark/streampark-registry/README.md

 ## Function

-DS use registry to do the below three things:
+SP use registry to do the below three things:

 1. Store the metadata of master/worker so that it can get notify when nodes up and down.
 2. Store the metadata of worker to do load balance.
 3. Acquire a global lock when do failover.

-So for DS, the registry need to notify the server when the server subscribe data have added/deleted/updated, support a way to create/release a global lock, delete the server's metadata when server down.
+So for SP, the registry need to notify the server when the server subscribe data have added/deleted/updated, support a way to create/release a global lock, delete the server's metadata when server down.

 ## How to use